SKUNK

 Producer – Eurydice Gysel (Czar Film & Tv)

-Co-producers – Frank Hoeve (Baldr Film) & Jean-Yves Roubin (Frakas)
+Co-producer – Frank Hoeve (Baldr Film)

 Funding